I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - Red Herring: something used to divert attention away from the main subject; a misleading clue

-- Refrain: to hold back
+- Refrain: to hold back some type of action, usually a negative one

 - Rotund: plump or chubby